Charlotte M. Klaar, PhD

 Educational Consultant

-I keep financial issue in mind for families who are interested in merit- or need-based aid.
+I keep financial issues in mind for families who are interested in merit- or need-based aid.
 I will let them know of the availability of financial aid at each of their schools, and I try to help match students well to merit-based schools so that they will be recipients of scholarship money.
 I point them to websites but do not get into finances with families, only guide them.

 Sandra E. Clifton